-Recommendations of the Working Group to formulate a scheme for ensuring reasonableness of bank charges

-SI. mendations of the Working Group Action points for banks ١. cation of basic banking services Banks are advised to identify the nave to follow two broad parameters for identifying the anking services: basic banking services on the basis of broad parameters indicated by the Working Group.
-(A) Nati ure of transactions The list of services identified by the Working Group is only an Banking services that are ordinarily availed by individuals in the middle and lower segments, will be the first parameter.
+Recommendations of the Working Group to formulate a scheme for ensuring reasonableness of bank charges mendations of the Working Group Action points for banks cation of basic banking services Banks are advised to identify the basic banking services on the basis of broad parameters indicated by the Working nave to follow two broad parameters for ng the basic banking services: Group.
+(A) Nati ure of transactions The list of services identified by the Working Group is only an indicative one b.
+Banking services that are ordinarily availed by individuals in the middle and lower segments, will be the first parameter.
 These will comprise services related to deposit/loan accounts, remittance services and collection services.
-When the above transactions occur in different delivery channels, for the purpose of pricing, they may be treated on a separate footing. indicative one and banks may, at their discretion, include within the category of basic services such additional services as they may consider appropriate.
-(B) Valu ue of transactions ue of transactions with customers/public up to the ceiling n below will the second parameter: i. ii.
-Remittances up to ₹ 10,000/- in each instance Collections below ₹ 10,000/- in each instance (Foreigr n exchange transactions valued up to \$ 500/-) on the two parameters, the Working Group recommends ration of the following as the basic banking services: Sr.No.
+When the above transactions occur in different delivery channels, for the purpose of pricing, they may be treated on a separate footing. and banks may, at their discretion, include within the category of basic services such additional services as they may consider appropriate.
+(B) Valu ue of transactions ue of transactions with customers/public up to ng as given below will the second parameter: i. ii.
+Remittances up to ₹ 10,000/- in each instance Collections below ₹ 10,000/- in each instance (Foreigr n exchange transactions valued up to \$ 500/-) recomm on the two parameters, the Working Group nends enumeration of the following as the basic provides: Sr.No.
 Service Relating to deposit accounts 1 Cheque book facility 2 Issue of Pass Book (or Statement)/Issue of Balance Certificate 3 Issue of duplicate pass book or statement 4 ATM Cards 5 Debit cards (electronic cheque) 6 Stop payment 7 Balance enquiry 8 Account closure

 9 Cheque Return - Inward (cheque received for payment)

 10 Signature verification

 Relating to Loan Accounts

 11 No dues certificate

 Remittance Facilities (including through other banks) (Rupee or foreign exchange)

 12 Demand Draft- Issue

 13 Demand Draft- Cancellation

 14 Demand Draft- Revalidation

 15 Demand Draft- Duplicate Issuance

 16 Payment Order - Issue

 17 Payment Order - Cancellation

 18 Payment Order - Revalidation

 19 Payment Order - Duplicate Issuance

 20 Telegraphic Transfer - Issue

 21 Telegraphic Transfer-Cancellation

 22 Telegraphic Transfer - Duplicate Issuance

 23 Payment by Electronic Clearing Services (ECS)

 24 Transfer by National Electronic Fund Transfer (NFET) and Electronic Funds Transfer (EFT)

 Collection facilities

 25 Collection of Local cheques

 26 Collection of Outstation cheques

-27 Cheque Return-Outward (cheque deposited for collection)
+27 Cheque Return-Outward (cheque deposite for collection)

-i